MrDmitry/twdl/README.md

 }
 ```

-Note: `twitch_headers` section in configuration file is only required with `-ffmpeg` option
+Note: `twitch_headers` section in configuration file is required when started with `-ffmpeg` option

 Usage:
 ```